- Full Description

 After reading and using this tutorial, you'll come away with a cool Java-based 2D game application template that you can re-use and apply to your own game making ambitions or for fun.

 - How to develop games using Java 8

 - How to employ vector-based graphics or bitmap graphics

-- How to create a 2D game application
+- How to create your 2D game sprites

 Who this book is for